Mr-Jack-Black/Jack-Preprocess/README.md

 * Evaluate simple arithmetic (`#define COUNTER {COUNTER} + 1`)
 * Predefines `TURN` that is incremented automatically
 * Content of define `WHAT_NEXT` get added after user input
-* Uses `COOLDOWN` to track time until next AI question is allowed.
+* Uses `COOLDOWN` to track time until next AI question is allowed (this can be updated)

 It is intended to run for text in **context-hook**, so it processes everything in the AI context before it is sent to the model: